What every parent of a hypermobile child needs to know

 • Tires quickly during sport or physical play

-• Trips, falls, or bumps into things more than other kids their age
+• Trips or falls over more than other kids their age

 • Flat feet, or walks with feet turned in or out